-Steven M. Kirsh, past president of the American Academy of Adoption Attorneys, says: “Niceness is not typically a concern when you are looking for an attorney to litigate a case, but in an adoption, when the attorney is going to have direct contact with the birth parents, you need your legal representative to be a likeable person!”
+Steven M. Kirsh, past president of the Academy of Adoption and Assisted Reproduction Attorneys, says: “Niceness is not typically a concern when you are looking for an attorney to litigate a case, but in an adoption, when the attorney is going to have direct contact with the birth parents, you need your legal representative to be a likeable person!”

 - Is the attorney licensed to practice in the state where you live?

 - Is the attorney a member of your state’s bar association?
 (Lawyers don’t have to be admitted to the bar to practice, but there’s no good reason for an attorney not to be.)